The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Bayesian Transfer Learning

-Therefore, through a second-order expansion, $p(\theta; D_p)$ is approximated by a Gaussian distribution corresponding to the quadratic term above, with $\theta_0$ being the mean and the Hessian matrix corresponding to the covariance.
+Therefore, through a second-order expansion, $p(\theta| D_p)$ is approximated by a Gaussian distribution corresponding to the negation of the quadratic term above, with $\theta_0$ being the mean and the Hessian matrix corresponding to the inverse covariance.
 To estimate the Hessian matrix, we use Bayes' theorem and take a flat prior on $D_p$, forming

 While the Fisher information matrix can be written as